run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 Inference enables serving of AI models.
 This requires the [Knative Serving](https://knative.dev/docs/serving/) framework to be installed on the cluster and supports Knative versions 1.10 to 1.15.

 Follow the [Installing Knative](https://knative.dev/docs/install/) instructions.
-After installation, configure Knative to use the NVIDIA Run:ai scheduler and features, by running:
+After installation, configure Knative to use the NVIDIA Run:ai Scheduler and features, by running:

 1. Install the Knative CRDs:
     ```